hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 An `azure_active_directory_role_based_access_control` block supports the following:

 * `managed` - (Optional) Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.
+Defaults to `false`.

+-> **Note:** The property `managed` is deprecated and will be defaulted to `true` in v4.0 of the AzureRM provider.
+Until the property is removed it must be specified with `true` for AKS-managed Entra Integration.

 * `tenant_id` - (Optional) The Tenant ID used for Azure Active Directory Application.
 If this isn't specified the Tenant ID of the current Subscription is used.